GiGaSoftwareDevelopment/ng-patterns/libs/packages/store/src/lib/+local-storage/local-storage.module.md

 ## Add to your application

-Import the `browser-storage.module` into your app or library module.
+Import the `local-storage.module` into your app or library module.

 ## To configure encryption

-Provide the NG_PAT_BROWSER_STORAGE_CONFIGURATION InjectionToken:
+Provide the NG_PAT_LOCAL_STORAGE_CONFIGURATION InjectionToken:

 ```typescript